 “The best position to sleep in is on your back.
 This position prevents pressure on the port which may cause pain,” Lyon said.
 That means you might need to change your normal sleeping position.

 You might also find that sleeping on your side is a more comfortable sleeping position.
-If that’s the case, it’s better to sleep on the opposite side from where the port is inserted.
+For side sleepers, it’s better to sleep on the opposite side from where the port is inserted.
 If your port is on the right side of your chest, sleep on your left side, or vice versa.

 You’ll want to avoid sleeping on your stomach, at least at first, since you might feel pain at the port site.
 Try not to sleep with your arm raised on the side of your body that has the port since that could pull on the port.
 Avoid any twisting or pulling movements on the side of your body with the port.